maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_1_Research_Ideas.md

 5. Once you are finished researching your new program idea, save your program idea insights to the Word file you created earlier, titled **TEALS Program Research.docx**, for use in the next task.

 > [!NOTE]
-> - Focus on identifying gaps or new opportunities TEALS could capitalize on.
+> - Focus on identifying gaps or new opportunities this program could capitalize on.
 > - Save the insights into a Word document titled “TEALS Program Research.”
 > - The example prompts are just that, an example.
 Use them as a guide to build your own prompts